shaikhsajid1111/manga-down/README.md

 ## Installation
 - Install dependencies from [requirements](requirements.txt)

-- Go to any folder from manga_reader,magapanda or kissmanga
+- Go to any folder from manga_reader,magapanda or kissmanga(only works with chrome webdriver)
     - To download chapter of manga:
       - Open terminal in that folder and type ```python image_downloader.py chapter_number 'manga_name'```, Where ```chapter_number``` will be an integer, ```manga_name``` is string(pass under quotation).

 - To download all chapter of manga (only available for manga_reader and mangapanda)
     - Go to either manga_reader or mangapanda folder and open terminal in same, type ```python image_downloader.py 'manga_name'```

-- Kissmanga uses selenium webdriver.
-Install it from [here](https://chromedriver.chromium.org/downloads) **Note: Chrome version and webdriver version must be compatible**
+- Kissmanga uses selenium webdriver and it works only with chrome.
+Install it from [here](https://chromedriver.chromium.org/downloads)
+**Note: Chrome version and webdriver version must be compatible**

 ## Tech